Jocky Scott

-John Alexander "Jocky" Scott (born 14 January 1948) is a Scottish football coach and former player.
+John Alexander Scott (born 14 January 1948) is a Scottish football coach and former player.

 During his playing career he played for Dundee, Aberdeen, Seattle Sounders and Scotland.

 An extensive management career followed with spells at Aberdeen, Dundee (three separate spells), Arbroath, Dunfermline Athletic, Notts County, Raith Rovers and Stirling Albion.
 He also had coaching jobs at other various clubs in both Scotland and England.